• Skip to primary navigation

 How To Make Lemon Garlic Butter Shrimp

 Wash and devein the shrimp.
 Remove the tail and outer shell.

 Pat dry the shrimp with a paper towel.

-pat dry the shrimp with a paper towel

-Slice the end off the garlic cloves.
-In a bowl, add the garlic cloves and some salt.
 Mash the garlic with a pestle.
 Alternatively, use a garlic press to finely mince the garlic.
 A third option is to finely mince the garlic with a chef's knife and cutting board.
 Set the mashed garlic aside.

-Add the olive oil and butter to a nonstick pan on high heat.
-Place the shrimp in a single layer (if possible) on the skillet.
-Add some freshly cracked pepper and salt.
+Place the deveined shrimp in a single layer (if possible) on the skillet.
+Add some freshly cracked black pepper and salt.

-melt the butter and olive oil in a nonstick pan
+garlic butter shrimp in a pan

 Once the shrimp has changed colors on the bottom side (after about 1 to 2 minutes), add the mashed garlic to the pan by moving some of the shrimp.
-Flip each of the shrimp over one by one.
-Squeeze the lemon over the shrimp.

 cover the pot so the shrimp can cook through